-What is table of contents?
+What is a table of contents (contents page word)?

-In MS Word, table of contents is a powerful feature to make any report more attractive.
+In MS Word, table of contents (contents page word) is a powerful feature to make any report more attractive.
 This feature is very much important for the writers especially to give a quick impression of the write-up to the readers.
-In addition, a table of contents guide the reader to reach the page of his/her desired topic.
+In addition, the reader can reach the page of his/her desired topic with the help of a table of contents.
 A table of contents usually consists of the titles, subtitles, headings, subheadings and their corresponding page numbers of the write-up.
-In this article, we’ll learn how to create titles, subtitles, headings and subheadings in a write-up, and finally how to create a table of contents using these titles, subtitles, headings and subheadings.
+We’ll learn from this article how to create headings, subheadings, titles, and subtitles in a write-up, and lastly how to create a table of contents using these titles, subtitles, headings, and subheadings.

-How to create titles, subtitles, headings and subheadings?
+How to create titles, subtitles, headings, and subheadings?

 Once the heading is ready with your desired style, font, color, etc. just select it and click on the down arrow shown on the right-lower corner of the Styles ribbon or use (Alt+Ctrl+Shift+S) which will Show the Styles window.
-Go to the Heading 1.
+Go to Heading 1.
 Click on the down arrow shown on the right edge of Heading 1.
 Click on Update Heading 1 to Match Selection.
 You just have restored your selected heading into Heading 1.
 You can select any heading you like and click on Heading 1 of Styles ribbon to set the same format.

-In the same way, you can restore any title, subtitle, heading and subheading into any of the Styles window.
-Moreover, you can create any title, subtitle, heading and subheading which are not in the list of the Styles window using Manage Styles (third button shown on the below of Styles window immediate before of Options…).
+In the same way, you can restore any title, subtitle, heading, and subheading into any of the Styles window.
+Moreover, you can create any title, subtitle, heading, and subheading which are not in the list of the Styles window using Manage Styles (third button shown on the below of Styles window immediate before of Options…).

-How to create a table of contents?
+How to create a table of contents (contents page word)?